lnzmst/staruml-smgen/README.md

 				- transitionGuard the guard enabling the transition
 				- transitionEffects list of opaque behaviour associated with the transition
 				- trasitionTarget the target State of the transition
+		- state_hasPublic returning true if the state has a public section
 		- firstState helper to return the first State name in the list
 		- firstTrigger helper to return the first Trigger in the list